Chad Kuhl

-Chad Michael Kuhl (born September 10, 1992) is an American professional baseball pitcher in the Washington Nationals organization.
-He has played in Major League Baseball (MLB) for the Pittsburgh Pirates and Colorado Rockies.
+Chad Michael Kuhl (born September 10, 1992) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Pittsburgh Pirates, Colorado Rockies, Washington Nationals, and Chicago White Sox.
+He made his MLB debut in 2016.

-High school and college
+Amateur career

 Kuhl attended Middletown High School in Middletown, Delaware, where he pitched and played first base for the school's baseball team.
 He was named to the All-Delaware team in 2010.
-He then enrolled at University of Delaware, where he continued his baseball career.
+He then enrolled at University of Delaware, where he played college baseball for the Delaware Fightin' Blue Hens.

 Career

 Pittsburgh Pirates

-After completing his junior season of college baseball at the University of Delaware, he was drafted by the Pittsburgh Pirates in the ninth round of the 2013 Major League Baseball draft.

-After signing, he made his professional debut with the Jamestown Jammers and spent all of 2013 there, going 3-4 with a 2.11 ERA in 13 starts.
-Kuhl pitched 2014 with the Bradenton Marauders, compiling a 13-5 record and 3.46 ERA in 28 starts, and 2015 with the Altoona Curve where he was 11-5 with a 2.48 ERA and 1.14 WHIP in 26 starts.
-He began 2016 with the Indianapolis Indians.
+The Pittsburgh Pirates selected Kuhl in the ninth round of the 2013 Major League Baseball draft.
+After signing with the Pirates, he made his professional debut with the Low–A Jamestown Jammers and spent all of 2013 there, going 3–4 with a 2.11 ERA in 13 starts.
+Kuhl pitched 2014 with the High–A Bradenton Marauders, compiling a 13–5 record and 3.46 ERA in 28 starts, and 2015 with the Double–A Altoona Curve where he was 11–5 with a 2.48 ERA and 1.14 WHIP in 26 starts.
+He began 2016 with the Triple–A Indianapolis Indians.

 Kuhl was recalled from Indianapolis on June 26, 2016, made his major league debut, and got his first win that same night as the Pirates defeated the Los Angeles Dodgers, 4–3.
 Kuhl pitched five innings, allowing three runs, four hits, and four walks with five strikeouts in his debut.
 He was optioned to Indianapolis on July 16 and recalled on August 9.
 After his August 9 recall, he spent the remainder of the season with Pittsburgh.
-In 14 starts for the Pirates he was 5-4 with a 4.20 ERA, and in 16 starts for Indianapolis he pitched to a 6-3 record and 2.37 ERA.
+In 14 starts for the Pirates he was 5–4 with a 4.20 ERA, and in 16 starts for Indianapolis he pitched to a 6–3 record and 2.37 ERA.

 Kuhl spent all of the 2017 season in the Pirates starting rotation.
-Kuhl started 31 games, posting an 8-11 record with an ERA of 4.35.
+Kuhl started 31 games, posting an 8–11 record with an ERA of 4.35.
 On June 30, 2018, Kuhl was placed on the disabled list with a right forearm strain.
 He was ruled out for the season at the beginning of September.
-In 16 starts, he was 5-5 with an ERA of 4.55 in 85 innings.
+In 16 starts, he was 5–5 with an ERA of 4.55 in 85 innings.
 On September 19, Kuhl underwent Tommy John surgery and missed the entire 2019 season.